-- The event was a distribution of assets pursuant to plan termination and is being reported on PBGC Form 501, or - The event was a merger into or consolidation with another plan and is being reported on a premium filing for the surviving plan.
+- The event was a distribution of assets pursuant to plan termination and is being reported on PBGC Form 501, or - The event was a Merger into or Consolidation with another plan and is being reported on a premium filing for the surviving plan. - Even if an amended filing is not required, you may want to make one where the plan has made a distribution of assets pursuant to plan termination, because that event may enable you to reduce the premium through proration and request a refund as part of the amended filing.

-Even if an amended filing is not required, you may want to make one where the plan has made a distribution of assets pursuant to plan termination, because that event may enable you to reduce the premium through proration and request a refund as part of the amended filing.
-Alternatively, because our system automatically prorates premiums for plans in this situation based on the information reported on PBGC Form 501 and updates the plan's statement of account to reflect any overpayment, in lieu of submitting an amended filing, you may request a refund of such overpayment online or by sending an email to premiums@pbgc.gov or using the "Submit a Request" Quick Link from the My PAA Plan Page (See Appendix 3 for more information about the Quick Link feature).
+Alternatively, because our system automatically prorates premiums for plans in this situation based on the information reported on PBGC Form 501 and updates the plan's statement of account to reflect any overpayment, in lieu of submitting an amended filing, you may request a refund of such overpayment by sending an email to premiums@pbgc.gov or via the "Submit Request" link available on the My PAA Plan Details page.